isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Lenient Option Parsing
 ----------------------

-By default, tuple fields defined in custom options is parsed as a set of length-value pairs.
+By default, tuple fields defined in custom options are parsed as a set of length-value pairs.

 With ``lenient-option-parsing: "true"``, if a length ever exceeds the rest of